hanneslehmann/jupyter/README.md

 # jupyter
 Vagrant file to setup a virtualbox running some tools
 - ipython (jupyter) with different kernels: Python2, Python3, NodeJS, iTorch, R, Bash, Go
+- Additionally to the mentioned languages there is Ruby
 - Node-Red
 - MySQL and Cassandra Database
-- elasticSearch, MongoDB and Redis
+- elasticSearch, MongoDB, Redis and etcd
 - RabbitMQ and Mosquitto
-- Kibana 4
+- Fluentd and Kibana 4 (Log analysis)
+- GitLab Repo Server (for project teams sharing locally data)
+- Hugo (static Web Page creator)

 Some ipython modules are already running quite well with the Python2 Kernel (bokeh, vispy, SimpleSoap, GraphViz, mpld3...)